underethsea/pooltogether-v5-testnetbots/README.md

 you will need ETH gas on your new wallet.
 Alchemy has free faucets for testnets

-you will need the prize token to liquidate yield. for testnets you can use the faucet and drip to your wallet specified in config.js. do so by running `node tools/dripTestnet.js`
+you will need the prize token to liquidate yield. for testnets you can use the faucet and drip to your wallet specified in .env.  do so by running `node tools/dripTestnet.js`

 you will need to approve of the prize token spend by the liquidation router, this can be done by running `node tools/approveLiquidationRouter.js`